The Way of Being | A Journey—Topic Essay: Traditional and

 These five steps are indirect or external means to yoga.
 In fixed attention

-we get the mind focused on a particular subject.
-Contemplation or mediation
+we get the mind focused on a subject.
+Contemplation or mediation leads to

-leads to concentration.
-Yoga is identified with concentration (samādhi),
+concentration.
+Yoga is identified with concentration (samādhi), where

-where the self regains its eternal and pure free status.
-This is the meaning
+the self regains its eternal and pure free status.
+This is the meaning of

-of Buddhism—right views, intention or resolve, speech, conduct, livelihood,
+The way of yoga is similar to the eightfold way of Buddhism—right views, intention or resolve, speech,

-effort, mindfulness, and right concentration or samadhi (‘meditative
+conduct, livelihood, effort, mindfulness, and right concentration or samadhi (‘meditative absorption or union’).

 implicitly.
 Some systems define stages and prescribe activities.